Hephaestus-Arm/HephaestusArm2/assembly.md

 ```
 Protip: A file, sanding stick, or a knife works for the motor holes.
-Protip: Use a large drill bit or a deadicated deburring tool for the holes.
+Protip: Use a drill bit or a dedicated deburring tool for the holes.
 ```

-# 3 Add threaded inserts
+# 3 Add Threaded Inserts

 Hammer in the M8 Tee nut for the into the camera stand.